ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 From a time around when data field started picking up, every other day I get many messages from starters & enthusiasts on ‘How can I get into data intelligence field?’.
 Over a while, I have improvised my response based on the follow-up questions they ask like:

-1. What is the difference between different data sub-fields (i.e. data science, data engineering, machine learning etc)?
+1. What is the difference between different data sub-fields (i.e. data analytics, data engineering, data science etc)?
 2. What is the end-to-end process and what are the roles in data, who does what?
 3. What are the main concepts, which tools and technologies they need to learn?
 4. Which are the quality resources (books, courses, channels, blogs, podcasts etc) they need to refer to?